PkLavc/Guidebook/en/IDE_Config-main/Visual_Studio_Code/README.md

 <!-- *************************************************settings.json**************************************************** -->
 # settings.json

-Configuração do arquivo `settings.json` para personalizar o ambiente de desenvolvimento, aparência e comportamento de várias extensões, como o Code Runner.
+Configuration of the `settings.json` file to customize the development environment, appearance, and behavior of various extensions such as Code Runner.

-## Como começar
+## Getting Started

-Para abrir o arquivo `settings.json` no Visual Studio Code:
+To open the `settings.json` file in Visual Studio Code:

-1. Vá para **Manage** > **Settings** > **Open Settings (JSON)**.
+1. Go to **Manage** > **Settings** > **Open Settings (JSON)**.

-## Configuração Detalhada
+## Detailed Configuration

-### Tema da Interface do Usuário
+### User Interface Theme

 - `"workbench.colorTheme": "Default Dark Modern"`
-  - Define o tema de cores para a interface do usuário do VS Code.
-"Default Dark Modern" é o tema de cores aplicado, modificando a aparência visual do editor, painéis, barra de status e outros elementos da UI para esse tema escuro.
+  - Sets the color theme for the VS Code user interface.
+"Default Dark Modern" is applied, modifying the visual appearance of the editor, panels, status bar, and other UI elements to this dark theme.

-### Comportamento do Explorador de Arquivos
+### File Explorer Behavior

 - `"explorer.compactFolders": false`
-  - Controla se o Explorador de Arquivos deve compactar pastas que contêm apenas uma subpasta em uma única linha.
-Definir isso como `false` significa que cada pasta e subpasta é exibida em sua própria linha, facilitando a visualização da estrutura de diretórios.
+  - Controls whether the File Explorer should compact folders that contain only one subfolder into a single line.
+Setting this to `false` means each folder and subfolder is displayed on its own line, making the directory structure easier to view.

-### Tema de Ícones
+### Icon Theme

 - `"workbench.iconTheme": "material-icon-theme"`
-  - Define o tema de ícones para o Explorador de Arquivos no Visual Studio Code.
-O "material-icon-theme" fornece um conjunto de ícones inspirados no design Material, alterando os ícones de arquivos e pastas para melhorar a navegação visual e a intuitividade.
+  - Sets the icon theme for the File Explorer in Visual Studio Code.
+The "material-icon-theme" provides a set of icons inspired by Material Design, improving visual navigation and intuitiveness.

-### Configurações de Execução de Código
+### Code Execution Settings

 - `"code-runner.executorMap":`
-  - Uma configuração específica para a extensão Code Runner que permite definir comandos personalizados para a execução de código em diferentes linguagens de programação.
+  - A specific configuration for the Code Runner extension that allows defining custom commands for executing code in different programming languages.
     - `"python": "clear ; python -u"`
-      - Especifica o comando para executar código Python. `clear` limpa o terminal antes de executar o script, e `python -u` executa o script Python em modo não bufferizado, garantindo que as saídas sejam exibidas prontamente.
+      - Specifies the command to execute Python code. `clear` clears the terminal before running the script, and `python -u` runs the Python script in unbuffered mode, ensuring outputs are promptly displayed.
     - `"java": "clear && javac $fileName && java $fileNameWithoutExt"`
-      - Para Java, o comando limpa o terminal (`clear`), compila o arquivo Java (`javac $fileName`), e executa o código compilado (`java $fileNameWithoutExt`). `$fileName` representa o nome atual do arquivo, e `$fileNameWithoutExt` é o nome do arquivo sem sua extensão.
+      - For Java, the command clears the terminal (`clear`), compiles the Java file (`javac $fileName`), and runs the compiled code (`java $fileNameWithoutExt`). `$fileName` represents the current file name, and `$fileNameWithoutExt` is the file name without its extension.

-### Executar no Terminal Integrado
+### Run in Integrated Terminal

 - `"code-runner.runInTerminal": true`
-  - Esta configuração permite que o Code Runner execute o código diretamente no terminal integrado do VS Code, em vez de usar o painel de saída padrão na parte inferior.
-Isso é benéfico para programas que requerem interação durante a execução ou que se beneficiam de um ambiente de terminal completo.
+  - This setting allows Code Runner to execute code directly in VS Code's integrated terminal instead of using the default output panel at the bottom.
+This is beneficial for programs that require interaction during execution or benefit from a full terminal environment.

-### Ignorar Seleção ao Executar
+### Ignore Selection When Running

 - `"code-runner.ignoreSelection": true`
-  - Quando ativado, o Code Runner executará sempre o arquivo inteiro, independente de qualquer seleção.
-Se definido como `false`, o Code Runner tentaria executar apenas a parte do código selecionada.
+  - When enabled, Code Runner will always execute the entire file regardless of any selection.
+If set to `false`, Code Runner would attempt to execute only the selected code portion.

 <!-- ************************************************** Bar ***************************************************** -->

   <img src="https://github.com/PkLavc/PkLavc/blob/94f67aca0f96f0e9cef748c2c27877c02586f77d/resources/Rainbow.gif" width="100%">

 <!-- ****************************************************************************************************************** -->